vatpac-technology/sops/docs/pacific/Marshall-Islands/index.md

 ### Transition Level

-Within the Oakland Oceanic FIR-in which the Marshall Islands are located-tthe transition level is `FL055`.
+Within the Oakland Oceanic FIR-in which the Marshall Islands are located-the transition level is `FL055`.